 Many B2B companies are missing an opportunity to be a “thought leader” in their respective industries while subtly and tactfully promoting themselves and their products or services.

 As mentioned in previous blog postings, LinkedIn now allows individuals (company executives, marketing folks, etc.) to begin publishing articles on their LinkedIn profiles.
 Although this publishing service was originally limited to a few, it is now open to everyone.

 According to Viveka von Rosen, a LinkedIn expert and author of LinkedIn Marketing: An Hour a Day, some of the key benefits of publishing articles on LinkedIn include the following:

 - Published content on LinkedIn can give you and your company’s content and reputation a boost.

-- Because LinkedIn is so search-engine friendly, the content can become very searchable, giving you and your brand greater exposure.
+- Because LinkedIn is search-engine friendly for the most part, the content can become very searchable, giving you and your brand greater exposure.

 - It’s a way to showcase your and your brand’s expertise in a given area, turning LinkedIn into a content marketing platform.

 - If the posts get viewed enough times, “It’ll get picked up by LinkedIn’s newsreader, Pulse.
 At this point, you’ll get exponential views, comments, and shares.”